Saturday, March 9th, 2019

 - Maintain your place in the group and stay on the trail during the ride.
 Drive on the right side of the trail.

-- “0” Tolerance is the rule.
-Alcohol is not permitted on the ride.
+- “Zero tolerance” is the rule.
+Alcohol and/or cannabis are not permitted on the ride.

 - If you pack it in, pack it out.